Nooshinmsh/Nooshinmsh.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcomto my personal websites!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcomto my personal websites!
 I am a PhD in the Environmental and Ecological Sciences program.
 My work focuses on using remote sensing and Geographic Information Systems (GIS) to support environmental research.
 I am passionate and advanced in coding in R and Python, and I love exploring new ways to analyze data, solve challenges, and keep learning along the way.My research spans a wide range of topics, including forest fire, risk assessment, forest succession, liana infestation, and ecological modelling.
 I have contributed to various projects